The 2021 Annual Homeless Assessment Report (AHAR) to Congress.

-The number of individuals with chronic patterns of homelessness increased by fifteen percent between 2019 and 2020.
+The number of sheltered individuals identified as chronically homeless increased by 20 percent between 2020 and 2021.

-There is No One Main Cause of Homelessness because every Person's Needs, Circumstances, and Challenges are Different.
-There is no collective template to end a person's homelessness, as we believe that homeless is a result or effect of underlying impairments.
+There is no single universal template to end a person's homelessness, as we believe that homeless is a result or effect of underlying impairments.
 We believe a person's homelessness has a root cause, which has produced barriers that must be accurately assessed, analyzed, and addressed/treated accordingly.
-We believe in Trauma-Informed Care with a focus on Motivational Strategies and Techniques that will Ultimately Fill Individual Needs.
+We believe in Trauma-Informed Care with a focus on motivational strategies/techniques that will fill individual needs and ultimately support/enable housing stability.

 As any other form of deeply distressed or disturbing event, Homelessness is a Traumatic Experience that demands a "Trauma-Informed Model of Care."
 We acknowledge the "Housing First" model or approach as stabilization, but not an all-inclusive first step for every individual experiencing homelessness.
 Additionally, we believe addressing individual needs and barriers (Trauma-Informed Care) is the foundational premise of homeless recovery and the ability to maintain stable housing.

 Every Person has a Story, as Every Story is Important.
 We conduct research by working with and collecting data from individuals currently experiencing homelessness.
 We also utilize research opportunities to conduct assessments, identify needs, and connect individuals to appropriate programs/services to fill their needs.
 We Believe that Real People produce Real Data, and will ultimately Drive Real Change in reducing and ending homelessness.